KusionStack/kusionstack.io/docs/kusion/3-concepts/6-specs.md

 - `dependsOn` contains all the other resources the resource depends on.
 - `extensions` specifies the arbitrary metadata of the resource, where you can declare information such as Kubernetes GVK, Terraform provider, and imported resource id, etc.

 Besides the `resources`, Spec also records the `secretStore` and `context` field in the corresponding workspace.
 The former can be used to access sensitive data stored in an external secrets manager, while the latter can be used to declare the workspace-level configurations such as Kubernetes `kubeconfig` file path or content, and Terraform providers' AK/SK.
-More information can be found [here](4-workspace.md#secretstore).
+More information can be found [here](./4-workspace/1-overview.md#secretstore).

 ## Apply with Spec File

-Kusion supports using the Spec file directly as input.
+When using the CLI, Kusion supports using the Spec file directly as input.
 Users can place the Spec file in the stack directory and execute `kusion preview --spec-file spec.yaml` and `kusion apply --spec-file spec.yaml` to preview and apply the resources.